 - Helen Wills – winner of 19 Grand Slam singles titles

-Helen Wills, also known in history books as Wills-Moody, was born in 1905 and she was the first American-born woman to achieve celebrity as an athlete.
+Helen Wills, also known as Helen Wills-Moody, was born in 1905 and she was the first American-born woman to achieve celebrity as an athlete.
 Wills started playing tennis at the age of 8, and she obtained her first remarkable result in 1921, winning the California State Championships.
-From 1923 to 1925, she claimed three consecutive titles at the US Nationals (who would later become the US Open), while attending the University of Berkeley on an academic scholarship.
+From 1923 to 1925, she claimed three consecutive titles at the US Nationals (which would later become the US Open), while attending the University of Berkeley on an academic scholarship.
 Wills graduated in 1925, and the following year, she started competing internationally.

 The place: the Carlton Club in Cannes